-Things can be dumb or smart on their own and store most of their data onboard.
+- Things Things can be dumb or smart on their own and store most of their data onboard.
 Things can also be self-sufficient and communicate to the internet for only centralized coordination and analysis.

-Gateways may house the application logic, store data and communicate with the internet for the things that are connected to it.
-Things don’t have to be as smart, because the gateway can provide these resources.
+- Gateways Gateways may house the application logic, store data and communicate with the internet for the things that are connected to it.
+Things don't have to be as smart, because the gateway can provide these resources.

-Smartphones (or any mobile device) may house the application logic, store data and communicate with the internet on behalf of things that are connected to it.
-Things don’t have to be as smart, because the smartphone provides these resources.
+- Smartphones Smartphones (or any mobile device) may house the application logic, store data and communicate with the internet on behalf of things that are connected to it.
+Things don't have to be as smart, because the smartphone provides these resources.

-The cloud can act as the central connection hub, power analytics and provision data storage.
-Things don’t have to be as smart, because the cloud will provide these resources.
+- The cloud The cloud can act as the central connection hub, power analytics and provision data storage.
+Things don't have to be as smart, because the cloud will provide these resources.

-This architectural role is focused on keeping connected machines, application logic, and analytics and data storage on-premises — that is, behind the enterprise firewall.
+- The enterprise This architectural role is focused on keeping connected machines, application logic, and analytics and data storage on-premises — that is, behind the enterprise firewall.